 Today, with our nine branches and vibrant community of national committees and practice groups supporting the work of the Association, we cater for the professional needs and interests of our social work members practising in a diverse range of fields, employment and locations.

 Working together for professional excellence and social justice.

-The Mission of the AASW is to promote the profession of social work, advance social justice, uphold standards and build capacity of members.
+To promote the profession of social work, advance social justice, uphold standards and build capacity of members.

 In order to achieve our Mission, the AASW will:

-- Promote the profession of social work
+- Promote and advocate for the profession of social work and AASW members

 - Be a strong voice for social justice

 - Uphold responsibilities for regulation of the profession

 - Advance Aboriginal and Torres Strait Islander social work